kukuu/AI-ML-LLM-NLP-integration/README.md

-# AI, ML, LLM, and NLP- Integration
-AI, ML, LLM, NLP Integration into SPYDER - Price Comparison  Digital Twin Energy Meter.

-# SPYDER AI / LLM / NLM Integration
+# SPYDER AI / LLM / NLP Integration

 To build an LLM for SPYDER  Digital Twin App  https://digital-twin-v2-chi.vercel.app/ , with the existing architecture, here’s a structured approach leveraging your the stack while adding necessary refiements/components for LLM integration: